 - “is cheating prevalent in sumo wrestling?”
 (YES)

-- “could we solve climate change by spending less on potential solution than what we are currently spending on raising awareness of the climate change problem?”
+- “could we solve climate change by spending less on potential solutions than what we are currently spending on raising awareness of the climate change problem?”
 (MAYBE)

 In Think Like a Freak, they teach you how to approach problems in your life in a similar way and use incentives to help you achieve your goals.
 They also tell you how to win a hot dog eating competition if you ever wanted to challenge your friends.